WhiteJP/AmbiguityAversionProject/vignettes.md

 9. Your child has extreme talent and interest in two things: X and Y. You have heard that in a few years a local rich person is planning on funding a very generous scholarship for talented young people in either X or Y but they are not revealing which.
 In order for your child to be eligible they will need to receive specialised training starting now, and they are sufficiently time-consuming that they need to pick just one.
 Which of the following situations would you rather be in?
     A.	There is a 50% chance that X will get the generous scholarship, and a 50% chance that Y will get the generous scholarship.
     B.	Either X or Y will get the generous scholarship, but the exact probability for each is unknown.
 <br><br/>

+10. At a casino, there is an urn on the table which contains 1000 balls.
+Each of these 1000 balls is either red or yellow.
+You are to randomly select one of these balls from the urn and, if you selct a red ball, you will win $1000.
+Which of the following situations would you rather be in?
+    A.	There is a 50% chance that the selected ball will be red, and a 50% chance the selected ball will be yellow.
+    B.	The selected ball will be red or yellow, but the exact probability for each is unknown.
+<br><br/>

+11. You have one day left of your vacation, and within a few hours' driving distance from your hotel are two different wildlife preserves: preserve X and preserve Y. There is an rare bird that you really want to see that lives in the area.
+However, this rare bird is only ever seen at one of these preserves at a time, and you do not have time to go to both.
+Which of the following situations would you rather be in?
+    A.	There is a 50% chance that the rare bird will be at preserve X, and a 50% chance that the rare bird will be at preserve Y.
+    B.	The rare bird will be at either preserve X or preserve Y, but the exact probability for each is unknown.
+<br><br/>

+12. You are a medical student and final exams are two weeks away.
+You have recently been told about two study drugs, drug X and drug Y, which if taken during study can significantly improve memory retention.
+One of these drugs is sure to work, but for different people; unfortunately it so far impossible to determine ahead of time which people will benefit from which.
+Further, both drugs are slow acting, so you only have time to try one before your exams commence.
+Which of the following situations would you rather be in?
+    A.	There is a 50% chance that drug X will improve your memory retention, and a 50% chance that drug Y will improve your memory retention.
+    B.	Either drug X or Drug Y will improve your memory retention, but the exact probability for each is unknown.
+<br><br/>

 ## 'Loss' vignettes